US mass shooters exploited gaps, errors in background checks

 MISTAKE IN DATA: CHARLESTON, SOUTH CAROLINA, CHURCH

-The gunman who killed 9 worshippers at a South Carolina church acquired his handgun due to a mistake in the background check database and lack of follow-through.

-The gunman who killed 9 worshippers in 2015 at Mother Emanuel AME Church acquired a handgun because of a combination of a mistake in the background database and lack of follow-through.
+The gunman who killed nine worshippers in 2015 at Mother Emanuel AME Church acquired a handgun because of a combination of a mistake in the background database and lack of follow-through.

 Advertisement

-After a three-day waiting period, the gunman went back to a West Columbia store and picked up the handgun.
+After a three-day waiting period, Roof went back to a West Columbia store and picked up the handgun.

 FBI examiners process about 22,000 inquiries per day, a Justice Department attorney said during a court case brought by relatives of the church victims.